S-03

 Plain Language

-Before deploying any frontier model, the large developer must create and implement a written safety and security protocol — a comprehensive document covering risk reduction measures, cybersecurity protections against unauthorized access, detailed testing procedures for critical harm risk, misuse and evasion assessment, compliance specifics, and designation of responsible senior personnel.
-The unredacted protocol must be retained for the duration of deployment plus five years.
-A redacted version must be conspicuously published and transmitted to the Division of Homeland Security and Emergency Services.
-The unredacted version must be made available to the Division or the Attorney General upon request, with redactions permitted only to the extent required by federal law.
+Before deploying any frontier model, a large developer must implement a written safety and security protocol covering critical harm risk reduction, cybersecurity, testing procedures, misuse assessment, compliance requirements, and designation of responsible senior personnel.
+The developer must retain an unredacted copy for the deployment period plus five years, publicly publish an appropriately redacted version, transmit the redacted version to the Division of Homeland Security and Emergency Services, and grant the Division or Attorney General access to unredacted versions (with redactions only where required by federal law) upon request.
+Appropriate redactions are limited to public safety, trade secrets, legally required confidentiality, employee/customer privacy, and state/federally controlled information.

 Before deploying a frontier model, the large developer of such frontier model shall do all of the following: (a) Implement a written safety and security protocol; (b) Retain an unredacted copy of the safety and security protocol, including records and dates of any updates or revisions.
 Such unredacted copy of the safety and security protocol, including records and dates of any updates or revisions, shall be retained for as long as a frontier model is deployed plus five years; (c) (i) Conspicuously publish a copy of the safety and security protocol with appropriate redactions and transmit a copy of such redacted safety and security protocol to the division of homeland security and emergency services; (ii) Grant the division of homeland security and emergency services or the attorney general access to the safety and security protocol, with redactions only to the extent required by federal law, upon request;